jusroberts/spectrum-analyzer/README.md

 g = SpectrumAnalyzer.generate
 g.build_spectrum
 ```
-You now have a bunch of "domains" held in the spectrum (SpectrumAnalyzer.spectrum)
+You now have a bunch of "domains" held in the spectrum (SpectrumAnalyzer.spectrum).
 ```ruby
 s = SpectrumAnalyzer.spectrum
 s.domains
 ```
 These domains are an array of frequencies that occur over the time slice defined by the window_size.
 The values are currently magnitudes of the complex numbers, and the complex numbers themselves.
 They represent the amplitude of the frequency ranges.

-Want them to be available as both complex and magnitudes?
-Let me know, or submit a pull request!

-More to come.
+The spectrum super class will contain the number of occurrences that match your analysis_ranges, and each domain will know if is an occurrence or not.

+The last feature before this is released as 0.2.0 will be quick_analyze.
+This will return true on the first occurrence of the analysis_ranges.
+This is useful if you are just trying to see if a wav file contains your ranges or not.

 ##Contributing to spectrum-analyzer